omega-airline-software/ignite-cli/README.md

 ## Overview

 Ignite helps you easily and quickly turn a Console App into a fully-fledged Command Line Interface.
 Just give it a list of Commands and run `CLI.Start()`.
-It will then take over the console, parsing user input automatically to trigger the right functions - and providing generated help documentation based on the Command definitions.
+It will then take over the console, parsing user input automatically to trigger the right functions and also provide generated help documentation based on the Command definitions.

 ## Getting Started